benstokoe/twitter-test/README.md

 Currently in a controller but with plans to refactor

-This contains no testing, it is just a test
+This contains no testing at the moment; will be added later